 Social discourse is the way most individuals will have learned about Kennewick Man.
-In this article, communications scholar Cynthia-Lou Coleman (Osage) the historical pseudoscience roots and present impact of the coverage — through newspapers, blogs, websites, and books– surrounding the The Ancient One.
-This type of coverage has direct impact on the Indigenous Peoples from the Columbia River.
+In this article, communications scholar Cynthia-Lou Coleman (Osage) dives into the historical pseudoscience roots and present impact of the coverage — through newspapers, blogs, websites, and books– surrounding The Ancient One.
+This type of coverage has a direct impact on the Indigenous Peoples from the Columbia River.

 Answering the question, “Who Gets to be an American?”
 Elizabeth Woody, Chuck Sams, and Patricia Whitefoot talk about the complex nature of US citizenship, the sovereignty of tribal nations, the responsibility to the land, the kinship network to the non-human elements of the land, and the relationship to the world.